pivotx/corebundle/README.md

 ### Done!

-Run your browser and go to http://YOURSITE/pivotx/en/
+Start your browser and go to http://YOURSITE/pivotx/en/

 ### Installing PivotX CoreBundle and BackendBundle from Github